trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/RESTORE.md

 ### Application Restoration
 - Creates a temporary extraction directory
 - Unzips the Forgejo backup file
+- Validates that all required files exist in the backup
 - Copies data and repository files to appropriate locations
-- Sets proper ownership for rootless operation
+- Sets proper ownership and permissions for rootless operation

 ### Service Restart
 - Starts all services after successful restoration
+- Waits for services to reach healthy state
 - Handles failures appropriately with clear error messages

 ### Reporting
-- Generates a detailed restoration report in Markdown format
+- Generates a detailed timestamped restoration report in Markdown format
-- Includes success/failure status for each component
+- Includes success/failure status for each component with visual indicators
+- Lists all restored files with their status
 - Records specific error information when available

 ## Usage